How do you Select a Supplier for Hospitality Supplies?

 6. Good Customer Feedback

 Before selecting a supplier, it’s a good idea to read about customer reviews.
-For B2C retailers, you can read a review on sites such as Yelp, Angie’s Lists, and others.
+For B2C retailers, you can read a review on Yelp, Angie’s Lists, and others.
 But this is not the case with B2B suppliers.

-Consider asking for names of existing clients.
-If the supplier can name a lot of reputable businesses as clients, it gives an indication of reliability.
-Selecting a supplier with no or little clients is risky since there is no guarantee that you will get quality products.
+Consider asking for the names of existing clients.
+If the supplier can name many reputable businesses as clients, it indicates reliability.
+Selecting a supplier with few clients is risky since there is no guarantee that you will get quality products.